Supported Formats

 Barcode Format Reference Guide

-Comprehensive documentation for all 12 barcode formats supported by our API.
+Comprehensive documentation for all 19 barcode formats supported by our API, plus 3 coming soon.
 Learn about each format's capabilities, use cases, and technical specifications.

 QR Code